tom-draper/log-analyzer/README.md

 ### Conversions

 Some tokens with a numeric value may be equivalent to other tokens after performing a simple conversion to account for different units.
 In order to merge these tokens together in your dashboard, your config needs to specify how to convert them from one to another.
 The example below describes that `elapsed_ns` can be converted into `elapsed_ms` by multiplying by `0.001`, and `elapsed_s` can be converted into `elapsed_ms` by multiplying by 1000.
-With this config, the dashboard will convert and group all time recording values into milliseconds and display them under the `elapsed_ms` token.
+With this config, the dashboard will convert and group all possible time recording values into milliseconds and display them under the `elapsed_ms` token.

 ```log
 [November 26, 2017 at 7:25p PST] LOG: function 'createAccount' took 51.13 ms